DFGANDP/ReviewAnalyzer/readme.md

    ```

 4. **Prepare input data**
-   - Place your Steam review JSON file in the `review_analyzer/input/` directory
+   - Place your review JSON file in the `review_analyzer/input/` directory
    - The default expected file is `105600_20250209173825.json`

 ## Usage